FarronF/limerick-council-meetings/meetings/2025/03/10-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 17th February 2025.md

 Garda Commissioner has the authority to approve the presence of such cameras, ensuring

-that each scheme or individual location is justified, proportionate, and necessary.--- 6
+that each scheme or individual location is justified, proportionate, and necessary.
+---
+6

 The CCTV infrastructure installed at the junction of Crossagalla and Bawnmore Road are